sapcc/elektron/README.md

   end
 ```

-**Request Data** is a container object that responds to the following methods:
+**Request Data** is a container object that responds to the following getter and setter methods:
 * `service_name`, the name of current service
 * `token`
 * `service_url`, url to be used for request